 Good Meat: The Complete Guide to Sourcing and Cooking Sustainable Meat

 This 400-page guide to meat may be focused on sustainability and local eating, but that doesn't make it any less comprehensive.
 Krasner goes deep on all the basics of meat, including beef, pork, lamb, chicken, and more, offering anatomy charts, buying tips, basics on animal husbandry, and, of course, plenty of recipes.

 Meathead: The Science of Great Barbecue and Grilling

 We've long been fans of Meathead and his work over at Amazing Ribs, and his book proves exactly why.
 He brings the same scientific rigor to his recipes as we do to ours, in the process transforming just about anyone into a full-fledged grilling and barbecue ninja—once again proving that if you understand the why, you can accomplish the how.

-Sauces: Classical and Contemporary Sauce Making by James Peterson
+Sauces: Classical and Contemporary Sauce Making, 3rd Edition

 Peterson's name appears a few times on this list, and that's because he's long been the master of writing comprehensive works on major subjects.
 In Sauces, he breaks down sauce-making in all its intricacies, starting with stocks and leading you through the classics of French and Italian cuisines and beyond.